ionos-cloud/module-ansible/README.md

 ### SSH Key Authentication

-The ProfitBricks module sets server authentication using the **image_password** and **ssh_keys** parameters.
+The Ionos module sets server authentication using the **image_password** and **ssh_keys** parameters.
 Previous examples have demonstrated the administrative user password being set with the **image_password** parameter.
 The following example demonstrates two public SSH keys being supplied with two different methods.

 1. Set the public key as a string in the Playbook.
 2. Load the public key into a variable from a local file.